woodshop/complex_tf/README.md

 ### ZerosLike
 The bleeding-edge Tensorflow distrobution appears to support, but not register a "ZerosLike" op for `complex64`.
 I've registered the op in my TF branch.
 I haven't written any unit tests for this dtype.
-"ZerosLike" is necessary for computimh the gradient of "Div".
+"ZerosLike" is necessary for computing the gradient of "Pow".